 Nonprofit Board of Directors

-- In the US, the vast majority of nonprofit directors are volunteers.
+- The vast majority of nonprofit directors in the United States are volunteers.
 They are not compensated.

 - Directors of a properly formed and maintained nonprofit corporation have limited liability.
 Their personal assets have protection from debts and legal action against the nonprofit.